nielse63/site-launch-checklist/readme.md

 Default: `null`

-A valid URL string to run the checklist against. **This option is required** and the URL must be publically available in order for all tests to work.
+A valid URL string to run the checklist against. **This option is required** and the URL must be publicly available in order for all tests to work.
 If the URL references a local or protected server, the tests will not execute.

 #### format